Geographical Research: Methods and Steps for Conducting Research

 Case studies were conducted through fieldwork and interviews.
 Investigations are carried out to test the truth of hypotheses or temporary conclusions.
 The survey results depend on the sample or samples and information from the respondent.
 At the same time, experiments were conducted to determine the effect a variable has on other variables.
 This experiment is carried out in the field or in the laboratory.

-See also difference between double and float
+See also difference between ui and ux gfg

 Geography Research Steps